godspeedsystems/gs-documentation/docs/saarthi/features/custom-instructions.md

 Mode-Specific Instructions (from Files/Directories):
-[Contents of files in .saarthi/rules-{modeSlug}/ (if directory exists and is not empty)] [Contents of .roorules-{modeSlug} file (if .saarthi/rules-{modeSlug}/ does not exist or is empty, and file exists)]
+[Contents of files in .saarthi/rules-{modeSlug}/ (if directory exists and is not empty)] [Contents of .saarthirules-{modeSlug} file (if .saarthi/rules-{modeSlug}/ does not exist or is empty, and file exists)]

 Workspace-Wide Instructions (from Files/Directories):
-[Contents of files in .saarthi/rules/ (if directory exists and is not empty)] [Contents of .roorules file (if .saarthi/rules/ does not exist or is empty, and file exists)]
+[Contents of files in .saarthi/rules/ (if directory exists and is not empty)] [Contents of .saarthirules file (if .saarthi/rules/ does not exist or is empty, and file exists)]

 ====
 ```